Quinten9/Project-Ontwerpen/README.md

 # Project-Ontwerpen

-DIY soldering station based on the Elektor magazine The elektor magazine can be found under the folder documents
+DIY soldering station based on the Elektor magazine.
+The elektor magazine can be found under the folder documents